phpanhey/useful_snippets/README.md

-# This is my compilation of useful snippets
+# this is my compilation of useful snippets

 ### log filter
 ```bash